joeky888/ufc/ReadMe.md

 * Shell completion generating via `ufc completion` (Bash, Zsh, Fish, Powershell, Elvish)
 * Command alias generating via `ufc alias` or `ufc ualias` (Bash, Zsh, Fish)
 * Support Linux (macOS, FreeBSD and Android Termux should also work)
-* Support Cygwin/Msys2 and git-bash for Windows (CMD, Powershell are supported if the subcommand exists)
+* Support Cygwin/Msys2 and git-bash for Windows (CMD and Powershell are supported if the subcommand exists)
 * Built-in watch mode via `ufc --watch 3s <subcommand>` (like the [watch command](https://en.wikipedia.org/wiki/Watch_(command))) - Duration of waiting for executing subcommand periodically.
 Values can be `1.5h`, `2m`, `5s` or `1h2m5s`
 * Built-in time mode via `ufc --time <subcommand>` (like the [time command](https://en.wikipedia.org/wiki/Time_(Unix))) - Timing statistics when the subprogram exits
 * Written in pure and safe rust (`#![forbid(unsafe_code)]` is used)